thamstras/DarkRP/README.md

+This Repository is now out of use, and only exists as a historical curiosity.
+DO NOT USE.
+IT WILL NEVER BE UPDATED.
+===
 DO NOT COMMIT TO THE MASTER BRANCH.
 IF YOU DO I WILL HUNT YOU DOWN AND GUT YOU LIKE A FISH!!!
 ======
 READ THIS FOR MODIFYING DARKRP!
 VERY USEFUL WIKI!